mattkinnia/gtfs-sql-importer/README.md

 ````

 If you're connecting over the socket, and your postgres username and database match your system username, you don't have to use environment variables.

+### Schema

+By default, your GTFS data will be loaded into a schema named `gtfs`.
+You can always rename it when you're done.

 ## Big datasets